tdiao/tdiao.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi!
-Thanks for stopping by."
+title: "Hi there!
+My name is Tina."
 excerpt: "About me"
 author_profile: true
 redirect_from: